DistributedScience/Distributed-CellProfiler/README.md

 * Make uniform use of AWS CLI or boto, or standardize their use
 * Clean the string formation of the CellProfiler process
 * Change the use of credentials for AWS IAM roles
+* Remove the dependency of the worker on the cp.done file and use exit codes instead